 Astrology is meant to empower

-The bottom line is that astrology should be helpful.
-It should empower not disempower.
+The bottom-line is that for you to be able to trust astrology, it should be helpful.
+It should empower, not disempower.
 I believe that the ancient sages who brought forth this great science intended this.
 “There is no better boat than a horoscope to help a man cross over the troubled sea of life,” wrote the sage Varahamihira nearly 1500 years ago.

 The great psychologist Carl Jung said, “Until you make the unconscious conscious, it will direct your life and you will call it fate.”
-In other words, history repeats itself—even personal history.
+In other words, history tends to repeat itself—even personal history.
 It’s by becoming conscious of our karmic patterns, which we are unconscious of, that we learn to make better, empowered choices and navigate our karma intelligently.
-When predictions are made in the context of free will, astrology becomes a guide that helps us reflect and apply the wisdom to make the desired changes.
+Only when predictions are made in the context of free will can we trust astrology to be helpful and instead of being fatalistic.
+Then astrology becomes a guide that helps us reflect and apply the wisdom to make the desired changes.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!